petergede/petergede/README.md

 <h2 align="left">Hello 🙋‍♂️!
-My name is Petros Gentekakis and I'm a Software Engineer, from Patra,Greece</h2>
+My name is Petros Gentekakis and I'm a Software Engineer from Patra,Greece</h2>

 ###